k0inwork/mud-llm/design/phase-1-foundation-and-content-tools/README.md

 2. A local database is successfully initialized and can store data for all core entities.
 3. The DAL provides functional CRUD operations for all core entities.
 4. A player can connect to the MUD using a standard Telnet client.
-5. The server can generate a semantic JSON object (e.g., a hardcoded room description) and have it correctly rendered by the Telnet Renderer and displayed to the client with appropriate ANSI codes.
+5. The server can display data from the database to the Telnet client, rendered through the semantic JSON -> Telnet Renderer pipeline.
-6. The web editor is accessible via a browser.
+6. The web editor is accessible via a browser and can successfully perform all CRUD operations on game entities by making authenticated calls to the REST API.
-7. Administrators can use the web editor to successfully create, modify, and delete all game entities (Lore, Rooms, Items, NPCs, Owners, Tools) through its interface, with changes persisted in the database.
-8. A minimal set of initial game content (rooms, NPCs, lore) is created and loadable by the server.
+7. The initial test content is successfully created and persisted in the database via the web editor.

 ## 4. Test Data Requirements